tigerkelly/froglog/README.md

 	SQL: CREATE TABLE logName (ts timestamptz NOT NULL DEFAULT NOW(), logmsg text);

-The froglog program has **GUI** in another repository written in *Java* using *JavaFX*, see this GUI to access the froglog tables.
+The froglog program has **GUI** in another repository written in *Java* using *JavaFX*, see **froglog_gui** to access the froglog tables.

 About security, the froglog program and the postgreSQL database should not be accessed over the internet unless you use a VPN.
 The way I personally setup access to the progreSQL database is to allow only the local users on the same host as the database to access it.
-So if you can not SSH into the host then you do not have access to the database.
+So if you can not SSH into the host then you do not have access to the database but can still send log messages.

 ## Usage: